 How to Build a Simple Isopod Bin Setup

-A simple bin setup is one of the easiest ways to keep isopods.
-Many keepers use plastic storage containers to create inexpensive and effective enclosures that provide the conditions isopods need to thrive.
+A simple bin setup is one of the easiest and most effective ways to keep isopods.
+Many keepers use plastic storage containers to create low-cost enclosures that provide everything a colony needs to thrive.

 Choose a Suitable Container